How to Get into Wharton Undergrad | The Complete Guide

 How to Be a Stronger Candidate for Wharton Undergrad

-Now that you know exactly what you’ll need to submit, how do you make sure your application is impactful and stands out from the rest?
-That’s where our best tips come in; this advice can help you tailor your application to what the admissions committee seeks and make you a stronger candidate for Wharton’s undergraduate program.
+Now that you know exactly what you’ll need to submit, how do you ensure that your application is impactful and stands out from the rest?
+Our best tips can help you tailor your application to what the admissions committee seeks and make you a stronger candidate for Wharton’s undergraduate program.

 Take the Most Challenging Classes Offered